Christmas Cantata

 CHRISTMAS CANTATA Opus 4 (1974) 15'

-Cantata in 7 short movements for SATB choir and orchestra (easy enough for school orchestra and choir); (arrangements for SATB Choir, Brass Sextet, Keyboard and Side Drum; and of movement 5 for SA and optional TB with Piano and Side Drum)
+Cantata in 7 short movements for SATB choir and orchestra (easy enough for school orchestra and choir); (arrangements for SATB Choir, Brass Sextet, Keyboard and Side Drum; and of movement 5 for SA and optional TB with Piano and Side Drum also available)

 1. Fanfare: "Hail Thee, Festival Day!"